adjust/cocos2dx_sdk/doc/android/android.md

 adjustConfig.setLogLevel(AdjustLogLevel2dxSuppress);    // disable all log output
 ```

-In case you want to use suppress log level, you should initialise `AdjustConfig2dx` instance with usage of constructor which
+In case you want to use suppress log level, you should initialise the `AdjustConfig2dx` instance with usage of the constructor which
 receives additional `bool` parameter which indicates whether suppress log level should be enabled or not:

 ```cpp